AbhiDeva/note-cli/readme.md

 ## Commands
+### Add a note
 node app.js add --title="Todo" --body="Complete Node.js project"
 node app.js add --title="Books" --body="Read Clean Code"
+✅ Creates a new note with the given title and body.
+If the title already exists, it will show an error.
+### List all notes
 node app.js list
+✅ Displays all saved notes (titles only).
+### Read a note
 node app.js read --title="Books"
+✅ Displays the title and body of the specified note.
+### Remove a note
 node app.js remove --title="Todo"
+✅ Removes the note with the specified title.